 We conduct procedures for detection of microorganisms including Escherichia coli O157:H7; non-O157 Shiga Toxin Producing Escherichia coli; Salmonella spp.; Listeria monocytogenes; Vibrio spp.; Shigella spp.; Staphylococcus aureus; Escherichia coli, coliforms, aerobic plate count and yeasts and molds.
 We use FDA Bacteriological Analytical Manual and USDA FSIS Microbiology Laboratory Guidebook procedures for detection and isolation of foodborne microorganisms.

-The NMSU FSL staff also works with processors on HACCP plan and Listeria Control Program development and process evaluations.
+The NMSU FSL staff also works with processors on HACCP plan and Listeria Control Program development as well as product development and process evaluations.

 Who Are We?